DoTheEvo/selfhosted-apps-docker/bookstack/readme.md

             └── bookstack-backup-script.sh
 ```

-* `bookstack_data/` - a directory where bookstack will store its web app data
+* `bookstack_data/` - a directory with bookstacks web app data
-* `bookstack_db_data/` - a directory where bookstack will store its MySQL database data
+* `bookstack_db_data/` - a directory with database data
 * `.env` - a file containing environment variables for docker compose
 * `docker-compose.yml` - a docker compose file, telling docker how to run the containers
 * `bookstack-backup-script.sh` - a backup script if you want it

 You only need to provide the files.</br>
-The directories are created by docker compose on the first run.
+The directories are created on the first run.

 # docker-compose